For information on the A Level English Language course, please click here.

 Course Tutor: Mrs S Peplow

-Course entry requirements: General A level entry requirements including GCSE grade 5 in English Language and English Literature.
+Course entry requirements: General A level entry requirements including GCSE grade 5 in English Literature and preferably a grade 6 in English Language.
+Exceptions may be made on a case by case basis.

 Course description